Battle of the Wilderness: Casualties

 With over 28,000 casualties, the Battle of the Wilderness ranks in the top five American Civil War battles in terms of casualties for both sides combined.
 The official report for the Union listed 2,246 officers and men killed, 12,037 wounded, and 3,383 captured or missing—a total of 17,666 casualties for the Union side of the battle.
-Historian Rhea notes that this number is probably larger, since a lieutenant witnessed Warren lowering the number of casualties reported.
+Historian Gordon C. Rhea notes that this number is probably larger, since a lieutenant witnessed Warren lowering the number of casualties reported.
 Other Union casualty estimates are typically between 17,500 and 18,000.
 Based on correspondence from Grant, at least six brigadier generals were among the Union casualties.
 Wadsworth and Alexander Hays were killed, Seymour and Shaler were taken prisoner, and Getty and Bartlett were wounded.

 Young's study reveals Confederate casualties of 1,477 killed, 7,866 wounded, and 1,690 missing, for a total of 11,033 casualties.
 Among the wounded are 233 wounded and captured—they are counted herein in the wounded total and not double-counted in the missing category.
 This study is close to some of the estimates made by other sources.
 Like the Union, Lee lost some generals.
 His report at the end of May 5 concluded with the "gallant Brig.
 Gen. J. M. Jones was killed, and Brig.
 Gen. L. A. Stafford, I fear, mortally wounded while leading his command with conspicuous valor."
 His evening report for May 6 mentions the wounding of Longstreet and Brigadier General John Pegram, and the death of Jenkins.